Meet our Experienced Team of Doctors

 Thank you for helping me at a time when I was truly down and out.
 I will quickly recommend you to anyone I know who is struggling with worsening back pain.

 My experience has been remarkable!
 As Dr. Kai knows I am a corrective exercise specialist/FMS and have been in the fitness industry since 1989.
 I am TPI level 3 with mentors like Greg Rose and Gray Cook.
-I have studied under Paul Chek and really thought I was on the leading edge of being able to help people who came in with back pain.
-The problem was I wasn’t able to “fix” my own.
+I have studied under Paul Chek and really thought I was on the leading edge of being I was able to help people who came in with back pain.
+The problem was I wasn't able to "fix" my own.
+Between my husbands knowledge as an ART instructor and mine, I felt like we had exhausted our resources and I was just to live with this pain.
+Every activity had ended for about the last 5 years.
 I was extremely active in many outdoor sports and now barely being able to get through my daily activities (working, cooking, sleeping etc.)

 I was constantly searching and came across Stuart’s books and ordered them.
 I immediately started the big 3.
 I then found Dr. Kai, who really gave me the answers I had been searching for.